anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecture_08_localization/UI_Lecture_08_Localization.md

 for us now move string creation to presenter.

 Since our title does not change a static property will do just fine other ways we can pass title in model.

+## Move title configuration from 'FeedViewController' to 'FeedUIComposer'  - the view controllers can be agnostic of presenters if we move the configuration to composer's